Jorge Soler Player Props: Marlins vs. Rockies

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (43) this season while batting .246 with 23 extra-base hits.
+- Soler has 45 hits, which is tops among Miami hitters this season, while batting .251 with 24 extra-base hits.

-- Among the qualifying batters, he ranks 105th in batting average, while his on-base percentage ranks 100th and he is 19th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 98th, his on-base percentage ranks 90th, and he is 12th in the league in slugging.

-- Soler has reached base via a hit in 27 games this year (of 47 played), and had multiple hits in 11 of those games.
+- Soler has picked up a hit in 58.3% of his 48 games this season, with multiple hits in 25.0% of them.

-- He has hit a long ball in 11 games this season (23.4%), leaving the park in 6.7% of his trips to the plate.
+- Looking at the 48 games he has played this year, he's hit a long ball in 12 of them (25.0%), and in 7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.